 It's smart for them because they're not paying every time they buy and sell a stock.

-And if you're good at it, you can actually make money at it.
+And if you're good at it, you could actually make money at it.

 And so they figured out these big hedge funds had done this, companies like Melvin Capital, and that they were hedge, you know, that they were short stocking the limit.